 While 1,000 miles might seem like a long time, the average American drives over 1,200 miles per month.

 The administrator is the company that is actually “administers” the policy; in other words, they are responsible for paying claims.
 Similar to collision insurance where you have the agent that sells the policy (that would be us), the administrator is the company that is responsible for paying claims.
 All of our administrators, in turn, are fully insured by “A” rated carriers (as rated by the AM Best Index).
 In the event that you have a claim, the administrator is the company that will pay the claim.
-We currently sell for 5 different administrators–one of which is our sister company, “RED Auto Administration” which allows us to have full control over the claims process.

 That depends on the situation, but they are fully transferable.
 In many cases, having a protection plan actually raises the value of the vehicle.
 To transfer the policy, simply call us or write us a letter, and we will be happy to assist you.

 It is true, there are many companies that sell vehicle service contracts out there, and there are many BAD companies that sell service contracts.What separates us is our mission: to offer the highest quality auto protection plans with honesty, integrity, and unparalleled care for our most important aspect: our customers–both before and after the sale.
 While that might sound like a motto, it is what guides our company.